zouppa/qpi/README.md

 # QPI
-## _Using Holo to better understand Quantum_
+## _A Holo visualization of the QSphere to help Quantum Programing with Qiskit learning_

+QPi is an implementation of the Qiskit platform meant to facilitate learning by visualizing the Qsphere from different views.
+With QPi you can:

+- Visualise QSphere in 3 dimentions (with four views)
+- Run any Qiskit textbook and see the resulting Qsphere in 3 dimentions (with 4 views)
+- Wifi Access point to allow you to use it in unknown territory (without internet connection)

-Please feel free to watch the [demo video](https://youtu.be/BiD5429jMis) and the [assembly video](https://youtu.be/lVraOgavMDs)
+You can see examples of the Qsphere visualization in the [Introduction to QPi notebook](https://github.com/zouppa/qpi/blob/main/Introduction_to_QPI.ipynb), or watch the [demo video](https://youtu.be/BiD5429jMis) and the [assembly video](https://youtu.be/lVraOgavMDs)

 You can download the ready to use [disk image](https://zouppa.com/qpi/Qpi_1.0_C.zip)

 <!--[![N|Solid](https://github.com/zouppa/qpi/blob/main/resources/down.png)](https://github.com/zouppa/qpi/blob/main/resources/down.png)-->

-QPi is an implementation of the Qiskit platform meant to facilitate learning by visualizing the Qsphere from different views.
+QPi is an implementation of the Qiskit platform meant to facilitate learning by visualizing the Qsphere from different views, If you want to know a little more about the history of the project, please check the [publication](https://medium.com/qiskit/if-a-picture-is-worth-1000-words-what-about-a-superposition-of-4-images-b307b634b85)

+## Get Started
+You can get QPi in two different ways:

+- Follow the [tutorial](#installation-tutorial) to install it yourself.
+- Download the ready to use [disk image](https://zouppa.com/qpi/Qpi_1.0_C.zip) and write it in the SD

 To build a QPi you will need: